bebasid/bebasid/dev/readme/USAGE.en.md

 Open the app, choose Add, then copy above code and paste them.

-Turn on "Allow Redirections" on Settings.
+Turn on "Allow Redirections" in Settings.

 **Magisk** (Recommended)